Royal Icing Daisy Sugar Cookies are traditional sugar cookies with royal icing decorations.

-In a medium bowl, stir together flour and baking powder.
+In a medium bowl, stir together flour, baking powder and salt.
 Set aside.
 You can weigh the flour on a scale for exact measurement, if desired.

 In a large bowl, add the butter and sugar.
 With an electric mixer, beat on medium for 3 minutes or until light and fluffy.
 Add the egg and vanilla.
 Beat on medium for another minute.